activeloopai/deeplake/README.md

 * Collaborate as in Google Docs: Multiple data scientists working on the same data in sync with no interruptions
 * Access from multiple machines simultaneously
 * Integrate with your ML tools like Numpy, Dask, Ray, [PyTorch](https://docs.activeloop.ai/en/latest/integrations/pytorch.html), or [TensorFlow](https://docs.activeloop.ai/en/latest/integrations/tensorflow.html)
-* Deploy on Google Cloud, S3, Azure support as well as Activeloop (by default)
+* Deploy on Google Cloud, S3, Azure as well as Activeloop (by default - and for free!)
 * Create arrays as big as you want, with each sample being able to have different shapes
 * [Visualize](http://app.activeloop.ai/?utm_source=github&utm_medium=repo&utm_campaign=readme) any slice of the data in a matter of seconds without redundant manipulations